TadiT7/treble_experimentations_wiki/Xiaomi-Redmi-9A---9i---9AT---10A.md

 I downloaded and used " **system-roar-arm32_binder64-ab-vanilla.img.xz** " Because our CPU supports arm32_binder64, and ab will work for us.
-This Vanilla variant comes without gapps and has Root/SU.
+Vanilla variant comes without gapps and has Root/SU.

 But you can download "system-roar-arm32_binder64-ab-gapps.img.xz "
 the gapps variant.
 (I don't know if it has root)